Speech and Hearing Sciences

 Innovative Research

-Work with well-known scholars on current research innovations.
+Work with well-known scholars on innovative research that spans both basic and translational research.
 Students also have access to state-of-the-art equipment, enabling them to experience cutting-edge applications in clinic and laboratory technology.

 Clinical Expertise